JackSomething300/-JackSomething300/README.md

     - **Jenkins & IIS VM Deployment & Azure App Service deployments**
     - **Xunit Testing**.
     - **SQL**.

-## About Me
-I've spent nearly a decade building large and complex classified web projects.
-My experience goes beyond just coding and fixing bugs.
-As the senior leader for three projects, I've honed my skills in understanding business needs and clarifying expectations.
-This approach allows me to offer solutions that are truly effective, not just quick fixes.

-I collaborate closely with designers and mobile developers, ensuring we deliver complete products from the drawing board to the final launch.

-I've contributed to several key projects, such as:

-AutoMart
-Truck and Trailer
-AgriMag
-My background is in web development, with a strong history in the marketing and advertising sectors.
-I'm proficient in SQL, JavaScript, Microsoft Azure, ASP.NET, and C#, backed by a Bachelor's Degree in Computing with a focus on Software Engineering from Belgium Campus.

-Outside of work, I enjoy staying active, exploring nature, and expanding my knowledge.
-Writing about new technologies and demystifying them for others is a passion of mine, time permitting.
-I also dedicate time to personal projects that test new technologies.
-This helps me stay informed and anticipate potential challenges in my professional projects.

-I'm particularly fond of the Microsoft ecosystem, utilizing Azure for hosting web projects, storage blobs, and functions, which simplifies deployment.
-My preferred development setup combines .NET Core with JavaScript frameworks for an efficient front-end development process.

 ## Contact Me
 Email: jackolboy300@gmail.com